Samsung/tizen-docs/docs/application/web/guides/app-management/data.md

 # Data Control

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.2 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

 Data control allows you to read and modify data stored and provided by another application, and monitor changes in that data.
 The application storing and controlling the data is called a DataControl provider application.
 The application using the data is called a DataControl consumer application.
 A single DataControl provider can serve multiple DataControl consumers.

 The Data Control API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
 All mandatory APIs are supported on the Tizen Emulators.